without-eyes/wsfs/README.md

 ## Overview

 WSFS is a RAM-based file system written in C. It has writing/reading files, directories, and symbolic links using a hierarchical node-based system.
+This project also has simple CLI program to test file system's functions.

 ## Features